srujana207/awsinstance/README.md

 Easier option because you don't have to do anything much other than to open CLI (Command-Line Interface) and write the commands.

 -You don't have Linux but have Mac/Windows OS
-Olden times (not like 500 years back.
-Maybe 20 years?
-Feel old?
-We are.), we installed Linux in the system and do the above.
-But it was neither easy nor quick (It is still an option, but one in many.).
-So, Virtual Machines were introduced where we could run another OS as if it was running on its own independent hardware, so as to allow time-sharing among several single-tasking operating systems .
-This process is known as Virtualization.

-In detail, Virtualization is the process of taking one or more components of a computer, such as CPUs, RAM, and storage, and tricking a piece of software, here Mac/Windows OS, into thinking those components are their physical counterparts.
-The concept of virtualization has evolved with the internet, as businesses began offering “virtual” private networks as a rentable service.
-The use of virtual computers became popular, leading to the development of the modern cloud computing infrastructure.
-To sum it up, virtualization is a software that manipulates hardware, while cloud computing refers to a service that results from that manipulation.
-You can't have cloud computing without virtualization.
-It is the foundation of cloud computing where applications, servers, storage and network can all be virtualized.

-I know you are wondering "So what is the point?".
-The point is: You can easily use the cloud platforms (here, we will be dealing with AWS) to create an instance, which is is a virtual server/system.
+You can easily use the cloud platforms (here, we will be dealing with AWS) to create an instance, which is is a virtual server/system.
 One can set up and configure the operating system (here, Linux) and applications (here, CLI) that run on your instance.
 It's just a few clicks away, quick, hassle free, secure and pay as you go option.
 A gist of why companies are migrating to cloud platforms (which is a discussion for another day).

 How to "Create an AWS EC2 instance"?